symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``memcached://localhost``

 The DSN to use by the Memcached provider.
-The provider is available as the ``cache.memcached`` service.
+The provider is available as the ``cache.default_memcached_provider`` service.

 pools